nod-ai/SHARK-Studio/README.md

 ### Run Stable Diffusion on your device - Commandline

-#### Install your hardware drivers
-* [AMD RDNA Users] Download the latest driver [here](https://www.amd.com/en/support/kb/release-notes/rn-rad-win-22-11-1-mril-iree)
-* [macOS Users] Download and install the 1.3.216 Vulkan SDK from [here](https://sdk.lunarg.com/sdk/download/1.3.216.0/mac/vulkansdk-macos-1.3.216.0.dmg).
-Newer versions of the SDK will not work.
-* [Nvidia Users] Download and install the latest CUDA / Vulkan drivers from [here](https://developer.nvidia.com/cuda-downloads)

-Other users please ensure you have your latest vendor drivers and Vulkan SDK from [here](https://vulkan.lunarg.com/sdk/home) and if you are using vulkan check `vulkaninfo` works in a terminal window

 #### Windows 10/11 Users
 ```powershell
 (shark.venv) PS C:\g\shark> python .\apps\stable_diffusion\scripts\txt2img.py --precision="fp16" --prompt="tajmahal, snow, sunflowers, oil on canvas" --device="vulkan"